-The remote or distributed workforce concept works great for many organizations, and has become more commonplace in recent years particularly within the tech sector.
+The remote or distributed workforce concept works great for many organizations, and has become the post-pandemic norm.
 Allowing employees from around the world to contribute in a virtual environment offers companies (as well as employees) several advantages and benefits that have encouraged this concept to thrive.
 However when it comes to building a strong culture and developing rapport within the team, there is still no substitute for the type of face-to-face interactions that come with an all-hands company retreat or work-week.

-Moniker has found through years of experience that remote company retreats often require special considerations in the planning and execution to ensure a smooth outcome, making sure the unique characteristics of a geographically and culturally diverse team are factored in properly.
+Moniker has found through years of experience that company retreats for remote teams often require special considerations in the planning and execution to ensure a smooth outcome, making sure the unique characteristics of a geographically and culturally diverse team are factored in properly.
 Here are a few tips we've learned over the years:

 Step 1 | Determine the Purpose of Your Company Retreat

 While the internet and software has made working with a remote team easier than ever, there is simply no replacement for getting the team together in one location, and working towards a goal while sharing a few laughs together in person.